diego-aquino/tabata-timer/README.md

 # clone and access this repository
 $ git clone https://github.com/diego-aquino/tabata-timer.git && cd tabata-timer

+# install the dependencies of the project
+$ yarn

 # start a local server
 $ yarn start
 ```